gbv/fuseki.deb/README.md

 ### Getting started

-Access to [Fuseki HTTP Administration Protocol] is restricted to localhost by default, so new databases can only be created locally, via user interface or from command line like this:
+Access to parts of [Fuseki HTTP Administration Protocol] is restricted to localhost by default, so new databases can only be created locally, via user interface or from command line like this:

 ~~~sh
 curl --data "dbName=test&dbType=tdb2" http://localhost:3030/$/datasets